Federal effort underway to change how some health plans pay for treatments

 She wants Congress to pass the Protecting Health Care for All Patients Act.
 It would ban federal health programs like Medicaid from using the quality-adjusted life years (QALYs) calculation.

-Insurance plans use it to figure out whether its cost-effective for them to cover a treatment.
-She said this can lead to discrimination against people with disabilities.
+Insurance plans use it to figure out whether its cost effective for them to cover a treatment.
+She said this can led to discrimination against people with disabilities.

 Lawmakers are considering the bill in the House Rules Committee this week.
-However, there is some concern about the legislation.
+But there is some concern about the legislation.

 Leaders from Families USA, a national non-partisan health advocacy organization, worry about the ripple effect of this bill.